yunhanluo/cheese/README.md

 Depending on your python configuration, you may use the `py`, `python`, `python3`, or any other command.
 From now on, it will be referenced as `py`.

 However, note that this uses Python 3.11.0 and Pip version 25.2.
+(You can check your Python version using `py --version` and pip version using `py -m pip --version`).
 If you need to install this version of python, go to [Python's website](https://www.python.org/downloads/release/python-3110/) and scroll to the bottom to find the downloads.
 From there, you can open the executable/package or whatever it is to install python.
 Make sure you find the correct command, which should be one of the aforementioned commands.

 ### Installing dependencies